 Prices peak in the summer as Colorado receives an influx of tourists who are spending time outdoors consuming marijuana and the outdoor-grown flower supply diminishes.

-Once the outdoor harvest hits the market in early winter, prices fall to their lowest, then start to climb back up again around the April 4/20 cannabis holiday.
+Once the outdoor harvest hits the market in early winter, prices fall to their lowest, then start to climb back up again around the 4/20, the unofficial cannabis holiday.

 ‘Bottom fell out’